CS454-BigData-dedsec/python-code/README.md

 <h3>theMeta.gg</h3>

-We call game API's to calculate the current game meta for online Multiplayer games.
+We call game API's to calculate the current game meta for online Multiplayer games.\n Focus is currently on League of Legends.\n
-Focus is currently on League of Legends.
 Can expand to other games in the future.